 Does Creatine Cause Acne?
 Keep Your Skin Healthy

 Creatine: it’s an amino acid commonly taken as a supplement by people looking to improve their athletic performance.
-However, there’s been the speculation that creatine has the ability to cause skincare problems.
+However, due to anecdotal evidence and personal superstitution, you might wonder: does creatine cause acne?

 Creatine and Acne

 There are numerous factors that impact the level of acne you’ll find on your skin.
 While you likely know that a diet high in sugars and puberty can give people acne, there’s another risk factor you may not be as aware about.